airboxlab/airboxlab.github.io/_posts/2024-07-09-hvac-challenges.md

 In above diagram, we see steps that can be taken to reach a "scalable BMS solution" from the extreme of a building not yet equipped with a BMS - which actually represents the largest part of the building stock (small buildings).
-For people familiar with BMS and integration, this looks like utopia.
+For people familiar with BMS and integration, this looks like a lifetime challenge.
 Applying this reasoning, building by building, doesn't seem doable in a reasonable time frame, not to mention the cost.

 ## Moving towards data-driven solutions